 A great deal of effort has been devoted to protecting users' privacy, which is always a concern for SNS users.
-He et al. [12], Zheleva et al. [13], and Tang et al. [14] observed a privacy loophole that allows attackers to infer private information about a user (such as sexual orientation) from his public SNS records/activities.
-In [15], Bilge et al. studied the feasibility of social engineering attacks over SNS, while the authors in [16] proposed a detection scheme against identity clone attacks that aim at creating fake identifies for malicious purposes.
-Felt et al. [17] and Wishart et al. [18] developed methods that prevent privacy leaks from SNS developers' APIs and the software built based on them.
-Mahmood et al. [19] identified on a type of privacy attack called frequent account deactivation.
+He et al.

+[10], Zheleva and Getoor [11], and Tang et al. [12] observed a privacy loophole that allows attackers to infer private information about a user (such as sexual orientation) from his public SNS records/activities.
+In [13], Bilge et al. studied the feasibility of social engineering attacks over SNS, whereas the authors in [14] proposed a detection scheme against identity clone attacks that aim at creating fake identifies for malicious purposes.
+Felt and Evans [15] and Wishart et al. [16] developed methods that prevent privacy leaks from SNS developers' APIs and the software built based on them.
+Mahmood and Desmedt [17] identified on a type of privacy attack called frequent account deactivation.
 Meanwhile, in the SNS industry, Facebook uses a number of measures to protect users' privacy.
-For example, it provides an official page [20] to educate users about the recommended privacy and security settings; and it records the IP addresses, web browsers, and devices used by each account [21].
+For example, it provides an official page [18] to educate users about the recommended privacy and security settings, and it records the IP addresses, web browsers, and devices used by each account [19].
 If an attempt is made to log into an account with unseen IP addresses or devices, Facebook challenges the user by asking secret questions [1] or via mobile phone authentication [2].
 Users can also report suspicious identity fraud incidents manually.

-However, none of the above measures can protect users' privacy from in-situ identity fraud, i.e., if the attackers use the identical devices as the victims.
-Passwords, credentials, and cookies are usually stored in users' devices to avoid the need for repeated account authentication [3, 4, 7].
+However, none of the above measures can protect users' privacy from in situ identity fraud, i.e., if the attackers use the identical devices as the victims.
+Passwords, credentials, and cookies are usually stored in users' devices to avoid the need for repeated account authentication [3], [4], [7].
 Thus, attackers who have physical access to the devices can easily bypass existing detection schemes and obtain sensitive information in users' SNS accounts.